This Week in Petroleum History, September 11 – September 17

 OPEC’s objective “is to coordinate and unify petroleum policies among Member Countries, in order to secure fair and stable prices for petroleum producers; an efficient, economic and regular supply of petroleum to consuming nations; and a fair return on capital to those investing in the industry.”

-Drilling for the newly formed Eaton Mining & Gas Company in Indiana, Civil War veteran Almeron Crannel found natural gas at 920 feet deep.
-With a two-inch pipe extended 18 feet above the derrick, the ignited gas flow produced a huge flame reportedly visible in Muncie 10 miles away.
-The well helped reveal a 5,120-square-mile oil and natural gas field.
+After Ohio natural gas discoveries excited speculation in Indiana, investors established the Eaton Mining & Gas Co. in February 1886.
+The company’s first well found gas at a depth of 920 feet on September 15.
+With a two-inch pipe extended 18 feet above the derrick, the ignited gas produced a flame reportedly visible in Muncie 10 miles away.
+The well had tapped a 5,120-square-mile oil and natural gas field.